Jam12390/desktop_opal/README.md

 # ❔FAQ

+**NOTE: Almost all of this is covered in the how to use section of settings.
+This is here in case of future updates.**

 **Help!
 All of my apps are still blocked even after my session has ended!**

 This is fine and probably happened because the app or API closed during a block session.
 The uhoh button in settings *should* fix this however if it doesn't: